 Al staff have a job description, appraisal document and contractual duties which outline their general obligations whilst in school.

-Staff must not seriously demean or undermine pupils, their parents or carers, or colleagues.
+All actions are driven by our vision where every individual s nurtured in order to fulfil their personal ambitions through strength of character, compassion and an understanding of your emotional resilience.
+As a result, staff must not seriously demean or undermine pupils, their parents or carers, or colleagues.
 They must take reasonable care of pupils/students under their supervision with the aim of ensuring their safety and welfare.
-This is outlined in the Behaviour for Learning Policy on the website.
+This is also outlined in the Behaviour for Learning Policy on the website.

-Staff must comply with school policies and procedures that support the well-being and development of pupils/students.
+Staff must comply with school policies and procedures that support the well-being and development of pupils/students and to preserve the reputation of the school.
 They must co-operate and collaborate with colleagues and with external agencies where necessary to support the development of pupils/students and must follow reasonable instructions that support the development of pupils/students.
 All decisions in school are taken with the wellbeing of pupils as the main priority.
 The principles of this can be found in the Equality and Discrimination Policy, the SEN Policy, The Pastoral and Spiritual Ethos policies, Teaching, Learning and Curriculum Policy and all of the Social, Moral, Spiritual and Cultural Policies.